What is brand consistency?

 Consistent branding allows your business to be perceived as the same business they met the last time they heard from you.
 After enough consistent exposure to a brand, customers begin to feel as though they know you – and the relationship begins to grow.

 The more customers are exposed to something – a product, a service, or your brand – the more inclined they are to like it.

 This is a psychological phenomenon known as “mere exposure.”

-So, the science indicates that the more frequently customers… 1) interact with your brand, and 2) recognize it due to consistent presentation, the stronger your brand/customer relationship will grow.
+So, marketing science indicates that the more frequently customers… 1) interact with your brand and 2) recognize it due to consistent presentation, the stronger your brand/customer relationship will grow.